onefoursix/streamsets-k8s-preloading-stage-libs/README.md

 The downloaded stage libraries will be present within the parent directory <code>streamsets-datacollector-6.3.1/streamsets-libs</code>.

 Move the top level <code>streamsets-datacollector-6.3.1</code> directory into your Volume and set read permissions on the stage libs.
-For example, here is my NFS server's share directory:
+For example, here are the stage libs in my NFS server's share directory:

 ```
 $ ls -l /srv/nfs/share/streamsets-datacollector-6.3.1/streamsets-libs/
 total 48
-drwxrwxr-x 3 mark mark 4096 Sep 20 05:26 streamsets-datacollector-apache-kafka-lib
+drwxr-xr-x 3 mark mark 4096 Sep 20 05:26 streamsets-datacollector-apache-kafka-lib
-drwxrwxr-x 3 mark mark 4096 Sep 20 05:26 streamsets-datacollector-aws-lib
+drwxr-xr-x 3 mark mark 4096 Sep 20 05:26 streamsets-datacollector-aws-lib
-drwxrwxr-x 3 mark mark 4096 Sep 20 05:26 streamsets-datacollector-basic-lib
+drwxr-xr-x 3 mark mark 4096 Sep 20 05:26 streamsets-datacollector-basic-lib
-drwxrwxr-x 3 mark mark 4096 Sep 20 05:26 streamsets-datacollector-bigtable-lib
+drwxr-xr-x 3 mark mark 4096 Sep 20 05:26 streamsets-datacollector-bigtable-lib
-drwxrwxr-x 3 mark mark 4096 Sep 20 05:26 streamsets-datacollector-dataformats-lib
+drwxr-xr-x 3 mark mark 4096 Sep 20 05:26 streamsets-datacollector-dataformats-lib
-drwxrwxr-x 3 mark mark 4096 Sep 20 05:26 streamsets-datacollector-dev-lib
+drwxr-xr-x 3 mark mark 4096 Sep 20 05:26 streamsets-datacollector-dev-lib
-drwxrwxr-x 3 mark mark 4096 Sep 20 05:26 streamsets-datacollector-google-cloud-lib
+drwxr-xr-x 3 mark mark 4096 Sep 20 05:26 streamsets-datacollector-google-cloud-lib
-drwxrwxr-x 3 mark mark 4096 Sep 20 05:26 streamsets-datacollector-groovy_4_0-lib
+drwxr-xr-x 3 mark mark 4096 Sep 20 05:26 streamsets-datacollector-groovy_4_0-lib
-drwxrwxr-x 3 mark mark 4096 Sep 20 05:26 streamsets-datacollector-jdbc-lib
+drwxr-xr-x 3 mark mark 4096 Sep 20 05:26 streamsets-datacollector-jdbc-lib
-drwxrwxr-x 3 mark mark 4096 Sep 20 05:26 streamsets-datacollector-jms-lib
+drwxr-xr-x 3 mark mark 4096 Sep 20 05:26 streamsets-datacollector-jms-lib
-drwxrwxr-x 3 mark mark 4096 Sep 20 05:26 streamsets-datacollector-jython_2_7-lib
+drwxr-xr-x 3 mark mark 4096 Sep 20 05:26 streamsets-datacollector-jython_2_7-lib
-drwxrwxr-x 3 mark mark 4096 Sep 20 05:26 streamsets-datacollector-sdc-snowflake-lib
+drwxr-xr-x 3 mark mark 4096 Sep 20 05:26 streamsets-datacollector-sdc-snowflake-lib
 ```
-### Step 3: Create and start a StreamSets Kubernetes Deployment
+### Step 2: Create a StreamSets Kubernetes Deployment
 Create a StreamSets Kubernetes Deployment.
 There is no need to edit the image used as we want to use the default image, like <code>streamsets/datacollector:JDK17_6.3.1</code>.
 Make sure to configure the deployment with all of the stage libraries you will later preload.

+### Step 3 (Optional): Start the StreamSets Kubernetes Deployment before preloading stage libs

-At this point, to understand how things work, start the deployment without yet preloading any stage libs.
+At this point, to understand how things work, you could start the deployment without yet preloading any stage libs.
 As the deployment starts, you should see messages that indicate that the specified stage libs are being downloaded as part of the bootstrap process:

 <img src="images/stage-libs-deployed-1.png" alt="stage-libs-deployed-1" width="900" style="margin-left: 60px;"/>

 Stop the deployment which will terminate the engine.

-Step 4: Add Volumes, VolumeMounts, and an InitContainer to the Deployment
+### Step 4: Add Volumes, VolumeMounts, and an InitContainer to the Deployment

 Edit the deployment's Advanced Mode and add sections for two Volumes - one for the Volume with the stage libs, another for an [emptyDir](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir) that will be used to store the preloaded stagelibs.